SohaibKhelanji/fossils-and-stones/README.md

 ---

 ## License
-This project is licensed under Fossils and Stones b.v. all rights reserved.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
+Please see the [LICENSE](LICENSE) file for more information.